 A Green New Deal for People and the Planet

 Climate change poses an existential threat to humanity.
 The science is unquestionable: 97 percent of peer-reviewed scientific literature affirms that human activity is causing global warming.
-The UN Intergovernmental Policy on Climate Change (IPCC) described their most recent report dated August 8, 2021 as a “code red for humanity.”
-They further reported changes to the Earth’s climate in every region and across the whole climate system.
-Many of the changes observed in the climate are unprecedented across thousands, if not hundreds of thousands of years, and some changes such as continued sea level rise are irreversible.
+The UN Intergovernmental Policy on Climate Change (IPCC) described their August 2021 report as a “code red for humanity.”
+The changes are unprecedented across thousands, if not hundreds of thousands of years.
+Some changes such as continued sea level rise are irreversible.

-Since UE’s last convention, we have seen monumental wildfires in the U.S. west, arctic Siberia, Greece, and Turkey.
-Temperate Portland, Oregon, hit an otherworldly 118°F, while Canada hit its all-time high.
-2020 tied with 2016 as the hottest year followed by 2019 as the 3rd hottest ever.
-July of 2021 has been recorded as the world’s hottest month.
-We have also seen record-breaking typhoons, flash floods, hurricanes and cyclones.
+Since UE’s last convention, we have seen monumental wildfires in the U.S. West, Canada, the Arctic, Siberia, Greece, and Turkey.
+We have also seen record-breaking typhoons, floods, hurricanes and cyclones, and deadly heat waves across the South and Southwest.
 Global temperatures will continue to rise unless we massively reduce our use of fossil fuels.

 In the 1930s and 1940s, faced with the economic devastation of the Great Depression and the existential threat of Nazism and fascism, working people played a leadership role in the political and economic movement known as the “New Deal.”
 The New Deal helped our country recover from the Great Depression, facilitated the establishment of the industrial unions (including UE) that brought a decent standard of life to tens of millions of working-class people, and positioned our economy to be able to transition to defeating Nazism and fascism in World War II.